magento/devdocs/src/cloud/cdn/fastly-vcl-blocking.md

 The following examples show how to block requests using inline condition statements instead of an ACL list.

 {: .bs-callout-warning}
 In these examples, the VCL code is formatted as a JSON payload that can be saved to a file and submitted in a Fastly API request.
 You can submit the [VCL snippet from the Admin UI](#complete), or as a JSON string using the Fastly API.
-If you use the Fastly API with a JSON string, you must escape special characters to prevent validation errors.
+If you use the Fastly API with a JSON string, you must use a backslash to escape special characters to prevent validation errors.
 See [Using dynamic VCL snippets](https://docs.fastly.com/vcl/vcl-snippets/) in the Fastly VCL documentation.

 ### VCL code sample: Block by country code